yogingale/slack-chatops-chalice/README.md

-# Slack + AWS Chalice + Your Python Fuctions
+# Slack + AWS Chalice + Your Python Scripts

 Slack commands integration with regular operations tasks is what your development and operations team needs.
-This codebase have a **Skeleton for Master and Slave Lambda functions integration using SNS service**.
+This codebase have a **Skeleton for Master and Slave Lambda integration using SNS service**.
-You'll get some ready to use slack commands for Operations team in web development.
+You'll get some ready to use slack commands for Web industry.

 ## Pre-requisits: